Kindle Direct Publishing for Australian Authors

 Does Amazon KDP Print In Australia?

 How does Kindle Direct Publishing printing in Australia benefit Australian self-published authors?
-Firstly, it doesn’t just benefit Australian authors.
+First, it benefits not only Australian authors.
 It also benefits any author who’s selling books via Amazon in Australia.
 Let’s check out some of the benefits of Amazon KDP having printing facilities in Australia:

-- Free Book Listing – Australian authors can now list their books on Amazon KDP free and order author copies via the platform, which will be printed and shipped from within Australia.
+• Free Book Listing – Australian authors can now list their books on Amazon KDP for free, and order author copies via the platform, which will be printed and shipped from within Australia.

 What Is KDP Select?

-KDP Select is an optional program offered to authors using Kindle Direct Publishing.
+KDP Select is an optional program for Kindle Direct Publishing authors.
 It’s designed only for ebooks, and for Amazon customers, it’s called Kindle Unlimited.

 If you’re thinking that reaching more customers and earning more sounds great, there are conditions.
 Let’s look at the pros and cons of KDP Select for authors: